Apress/pro-asp.net-core-mvc/errata.md

 In the first row of the table in the "Solution" column, the text reads, "Use an @Model expression to define the model type and @model expressions to access the model object".
 This should read "Use an **@model** expression to define the model type and **@Model** expressions to access the model object".

 ***

+**Figure 7-8** Figure shows the nutget.org package source unchecked.
+Both of the package sources shown in the figure should be checked, otherwise Visual Studio will not be able to download and install the Microsoft packages required for the examples.